amusecode/amuse/CONTRIBUTING.md

 **Code Quality**
   * Is the code compatible with Python >=2.7?
-  * Are there dependencies other than AMUSE, MPI, the Python Standard Library, and NumPy 1.10.0 or later?
+  * Are there dependencies other than AMUSE, MPI, the Python Standard Library, and NumPy?
+  * For compatibility reasons we prefer code that also works on older versions of Numpy, matplotlib etc.
-    * Are additional dependencies handled appropriately?
+  * Are additional dependencies handled appropiately?
+If possible, factor out additional dependencies or make them optional.

 **Testing**
   * Are the inputs to the functions sufficiently tested?